decentra-co-in/stablebch/README.md

 **HOW TO GET STARTED?**

 1)	Install Telegram messenger in your mobile.
-2)	Visit https://t.me/cctip_bot?start=9i6yxsk in your mobile browser.
-It leads to ccTip Bot.
+2)	Visit https://t.me/ganniumtokengroup in your mobile browser.
+It leads to Gannium Token Group.
 Click "Start" and "Join the Group".
 3)	You have joined in "Gannium Token" group (@ganniumtokengroup) in Telegram messenger
 4)	Come out, Search “MintBot” in telegram and click “Start”
-5)	Come out, and open "ccTip Bot" again and type "Deposit BCH" and note generated BCH wallet address
+5)	Come out, Search "ccTip Bot" in telegram and click "Start"
 6)	Buy BCH on exchanges and transfer to your ccTip Bot BCH wallet address.
 You are ready to trade.
+7)	If any doubts, contact @sankarsrinivasan in Telegram Messenger.

 **TRADING COMMANDS in @ganniumtokengroup**